 DECISION BY THE DIRECTOR OF HYDRO WESTMOUNT

-The Director of Hydro Westmount shall communicate his or her written decision to the complainant within 60 days of receiving the complaint.
+The Director of Hydro Westmount shall communicate his or her written decision to the complainant within 30 business days of receiving the complaint.

 If a notice of interruption has been transmitted or if service has been interrupted, you may formulate a written or verbal complaint to the Director of Hydro Westmount who shall communicate the reasons of his decision, in writing within 48 hours of receiving the complaint.